Twin Perspectives

 11 BEST Things to do in Lanzarote with Kids (2025)

-How hot is Lanzarote in October compared to summer?
+How Hot is Lanzarote in October?

 Lanzarote is a popular destination choice because its weather is fairly consistent all year round.
-In fact, there’s not a huge difference in the weather in the summer months compared to October.
-In June, the average temperature is around 27 degrees, rising to 28-20 degrees in August, before cooling back down to an average of 27 in October.
+In fact, there’s not a huge difference in the weather in the summer months compared to autumn – specifically October.

-There are two benefits (weather wise) to visiting Lanzarote in October, however, opposed to summer.
 Firstly, the sea is actually at its warmest in October, having warmed up over the summer months to an average of 22 degrees.
 Secondly, many say it’s calmer and less windy in October, making it ideal for kids.

-Are evening temperatures in Lanzarote cold in October?
+Are Evening Temperatures in Lanzarote Cold in October?

-The evenings in Lanzarote in October are definitely cooler and so you will want to pack a warm jumper or lightweight jacket.
-Early in October, average evening temperatures are around 21 degrees, and fall to around 19 degrees by the end of the month.
+The evenings in Lanzarote in October are definitely cooler – and so you will want to pack a warm jumper or lightweight jacket.

-Things can also be extra breezy on the coast, so make sure you pack an extra layer if you’re heading out in the evening.
-Although it’s by no means cold, you would be chilly in just a dress or shorts and t-shirt.
-The same applies for kids – make sure you pack a jumper, possibly leggings and a light weight coat for the evenings to avoid any whinging about the cold.
+Things can also be a little breezy on the coast, so make sure you pack an extra layer if you’re heading out in the evening.
+Although it’s by no means cold, you would be chilly in just a dress, or shorts and t-shirt.

 bodega rubicon